Table of Content:

 Calculation of Angle of Incidence and Angle of Reflection

-The angle of incidence and the angle of reflection are calculated by drawing a normal line which is perpendicular to the reflecting surface.
+The angle of incidence and the angle of reflection are calculated by drawing a normal line that is perpendicular to the reflecting surface.

 Examples of Laws of Reflection

 Q1: A ray of light is incident towards a plane mirror at an angle of 30° with the mirror surface.
 What will be the angle of reflection?